Skip to main content

 Aims of Celebrate Vaccines

-• strengthen the understanding of vaccine immunology among a wide audience, helping the public in making informed decisions about their children’s health
+• Strengthen the understanding of vaccine immunology among a wide audience, helping the public in making informed decisions about their children’s health

-• showcase the benefits of vaccine research in advancing global public health
+• Showcase the benefits of vaccine research in advancing global public health

-• provide an opportunity for BSI members to share their passion for immunology research successes and celebrate vaccine research
+• Provide an opportunity for BSI members to share their passion for immunology research successes and celebrate vaccine research

-• target diverse audiences across the UK
+• Target diverse audiences across the UK

 We are calling on you to Celebrate Vaccines with us and to help highlight the role that researchers play on an international stage.